Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Introduction

-Natural scenes can be described with objects and their various relationship.
-Thus, in this paper, we categorize the semantic knowledge that describes scenes into two types, where the first type denoted as \textit{node-level knowledge} represents the properties of single objects and the second type denoted as \textit{edge-level knowledge} represents the relationship among objects.
-We also observe that tree structure is highly consistent with this categorization for constructing scenes, where nodes of the tree represent objects and edges the relationship.
-By automatically controlling the tree structure during the generation, we explicitly integrate the \textit{node-level} and \textit{edge-level} knowledge.
+Driving scenes can be described with objects and their various relationships~\citep{amizadeh2020neuro}.
+Thus, in this paper, we categorize the semantic knowledge that helps scene generation into two types.
+The first type denoted as \textit{node-level knowledge} represents the properties of single objects and the second type denoted as \textit{edge-level knowledge} represents the relationship among objects.
+We observe that tree structure is highly consistent with this categorization for constructing scenes, where nodes of the tree represent objects, and edges the relationship.
+We can explicitly integrate the \textit{node-level} and \textit{edge-level} knowledge by manipulating the tree structure during generation.

-In detail, we propose a general framework, Semantically Controllable Generation (SCG), which consists of two stages as shown in Figure~\ref{pipeline}.
-In \textit{stage one}, we train a tree-structured generative model that parameterizes nodes and edges of trees with NN to learn the representation of structured data.
-In \textit{stage two}, explicit knowledge is applied to different levels of the tree to achieve semantically controllable scene generation for downstream tasks such as reducing the performance of recognition algorithms.
+In this paper, we propose the framework Semantically Adversarial Generation (SAG) as shown in Figure~\ref{pipeline}.
+SAG contains two stages to separate the learning of data distribution of real-world driving scenes and the searching of adversarial scenes with knowledge as constraints.
+In the \textit{training stage}, we train a tree-structured generative model that parameterizes nodes and edges of trees with NN to learn the representation of structured data.
+In the \textit{generation stage}, explicit knowledge is applied to different levels of the learned tree model to achieve knowledge-guided generation for reducing the performance of victim algorithms.